nevyn/spotcache/docs/index.markdown

 ObjectId is a class instead of an enum to make it easier to create from e g a string.

 CacheAvailability is a new enum complementing the new method objectIsAvailable.
-The two first values of CacheAvailability are analogous to the return value from hasObject; the third value, ObjectPartiallyCached indicates that an object exists in the cache but is incomplete and should be treated as such. readObject will hapilly return such an object even though it has not ben fully written yet.
+The two first values of CacheAvailability are analogous to the return value from hasObject; the third value, ObjectPartiallyCached indicates that an object exists in the cache but is incomplete and should be treated as such. readObject will  return such an object even though it has not ben fully written yet.

 The Partial class represents such an object, which exists in the cache but has not been completely written yet (for example, a download that is in progress).
 A Partial is created with the partial method of Cache.
 If called with an ObjectId of an object that didn't exist before, zeroes are written to the cache for this object, to reserve the space.
 If called with an ObjectId of an object that *did* exist, that object's status is changed to partial and will no longer be seen by clients only interested in completed objects.
 If called with an ObjectId of an object that did exist *and* was already marked as partial, the call will abort and return NULL.